kvedala/Bike-Share-Take-Home-Project/README.md

   Provides the action to *add* or *remove* a sponsor to/from a station.
 For this action to complete, one of the optional arguments i.e., *sponsor_name* or *sponsor_id* must be provided with.
 When the API is invoked, checks are made so as to ensure that no duplicates exist when assigning a sponsor.
+9. `DELETE /sponsor/<int:id>`:
+  Deletes the sponsor, whose id is provided in the query, from the DB.
+The sponsor association is removed from all stations as well.
+10. `GET /sponsor/<int:id>?q=`:
+  Retrieves information about a particular sponsor identified by *id*.
+The response is returned in JSON format.
+  The query parameter `q` is optional and can be *empty* or *'trips'*.
+If *?q=<empty>*, complete details of the sponsor from the station DB are returned.
+If *?q=trips*, the total number of interactions made by the sponsor at all the stations is returned in JSON.
+11. `GET /sponsors`:
+  Returns the complete sponsors DB table in JSON format.
+The sponsors are identified by an integer *id*.
+12. `POST /sponsors?name=`:
+  Adds a new sponsor to the system.
+The name of the sponsor must be provided as input argume to the API.

+  :warning: This version is able to add only one sponsor at a time.